UGA Basketball has been a punchline for years, why?

 For once, everyone is on the same page and has the same goal for the Georgia Basketball Program.
 The only ones left that need to be sold are the local media and fans.
 Mark Fox has the opportunity to have his cake and eat it too.

 Well, that last part of the previous paragraph can be best described as wishful thinking.
 It is terribly unfortunate that the University of Georgia Athletic Association, a plurality (at least) of Silver Circle boosters and the majority of the general fan base approves of extending this trend.
 Georgia Athletics has gone all-in on Football at the expense of other sports and it is becoming obvious.
-The saddest part is that they cannot even get the Football part right.
+The saddest part is that they could not even get the Football part right until the 2017 Season.

 Football is the opiate of the masses in Georgia and they (along with those that have the power) are unwilling to diversify their sports portfolio.
 Basketball recruits know that they do not matter in the State of Georgia and also know they do not matter to the University of Georgia.
 Why go to a place that does not care about your contributions?